sebmestrallet/sebmestrallet/README.md

   </tr>
 </table>

-I'm designing talks & trainings about digital technologies, from both a user perspective (productivity, software tools, emails/documents/notes/tasks management) and an engineer perspective (how things works).
+I'm designing talks & trainings about digital technologies, from both a user perspective (productivity, software tools, emails/documents/notes/tasks management) and an engineer perspective (how things work).

 ## 📁 Projects